dfelinto/blender-manual/manual/glossary/index.rst

       Assigning :term:`Vertices` to a :term:`Vertex Group` with a weight of 0.0 - 1.0.

    White Point
-      A reference value for white light defined by what happens when all the primaries, of the particular color model, are combined evenly.
+      A reference value for white light when all primaries of a color model are combined evenly.

       A white point is defined by a set of `CIE illuminates <https://en.wikipedia.org/wiki/Standard_illuminant>`__ which correspond to a color temperature.
-      For example, D65 corresponds to 6500 K light, D70 corresponding to 7000 K and so on.
+      For example, D65 corresponds to 6500 K light and D70 corresponding to 7000 K.

    World Space
       A 3D coordinate system that originates at a point at the origin of the world.